 San Diego DUI Lawyer Near Me (310) 928-9347

 Dealing with DUI Charges in San Diego

 You may have to face a courtroom hearing for a DUI.
 We can fight for you at this hearing.
 Breathalyzers and other chemical tests do not always provide accurate results, which means you have a chance of winning your case even if your BAC was reported as too high.

-Additionally, police officers have to follow specific regulations when carrying out a DUI stop.
+Additionally, police officers must follow specific regulations when carrying out a DUI stop.
 We can investigate the situation around your DUI charge to ensure you are not unjustly convicted of driving under the influence in court.

-You only have 10 days to request a DMV hearing after a DUI arrest.
-If you do not request the hearing in time, your license will be automatically suspended.
-It is important that you contact a DUI lawyer as soon as possible to protect yourself from this loss.
+You only have ten days to request a DMV hearing after a DUI arrest.
+Your license will be automatically suspended if you do not request the hearing in time.
+It is important that you contact a DUI attorney in San Diego as soon as possible to protect yourself from this loss.

 We Can Help with All Traffic Violation Charges

 We believe you deserve professional support regardless of the charges you are facing.
-Any traffic violation charge can lead to fines and they all put points on your license.
-You could lose your license if you are given too many points in the course of 1, 2, or 3 years.
+Any traffic violation charge can lead to fines, and they all put points on your license.
+You could lose your license if given too many points in 1, 2, or 3 years.

 Get Protection from a San Diego DUI Lawyer